qulacs/qulacs/README.md

 Due to the C++ change, all complex numbers are now handled by `std::complex`.

 ### Add dependency libraries
-This integration adds boost as a dependent library.
+This integration adds boost as a dependency library.
 There will be some changes in the installation procedure.